 Limitations of Air Cooling

 For large capacity machines, the sizes of the fans required for circulation of air increases and required considerable power.
 Thus, auxiliary equipment are required, which are expensive.

 There is an optimum rating of the machine beyond which air cooling will not be able to keep the temperature within safe limits.

-In hydrogen cooled system hydrogen gas is used as a medium for cooling.
-The detail explanation is given in the article Hydrogen Cooling of Synchronous Generator.
+In a hydrogen-cooled system, hydrogen gas is used as a medium for cooling.
+A detailed explanation is given in the article Hydrogen Cooling of Synchronous Generator.

 Direct Water Cooling in Synchronous Generator

 As hydrogen cooling is not sufficient to extract heat generated in large turbo alternators of sizes 500 MW or more.
 For such large machines, the volume of hydrogen gas required may be so large that its use may become uneconomical.

 In such cases, the direct water cooling is used.
 In very large turbo-generators, rotors are direct hydrogen cooled and stator windings are direct demineralized water cooled.
 Water is circulated by an AC motor centrifugal pump.
 Cartridge filters are used to filter water.
 These filters are designed to prevent metallic corrosive particles generated in winding and piping from entering into winding hollow conductors.